 Believe it or not, I still remember high school.
-It’s only been 27 years since I graduated.
+It’s only been 32 years since I graduated.
 What’s not to remember?
-I realize that a lot of things have changed since the spring of 1981.
+I realize a lot of things have changed since the spring of 1981.
 When I was in high school, we took typing class on an electric typewriter.
-No one I knew owned a computer or a cell phone or an iPod.
-The most high-tech thing we had ever heard of was a VCR but they cost more than $1,000 and the movies were about $75.
+No one I knew owned a computer or a cell phone or an iPad.
+The most high-tech thing we had ever heard of was a VCR but it cost more than $1,000 and the movies were about $75.
 We figured it would never catch on.
 While a lot of things in high school have changed, there are some things which haven’t.

 My honors English teacher, Mrs. Smith, was equally horrible to all of her students.
 She rarely smiled.
 She was a task master of the highest order.
 One day my best friend and I started laughing uncontrollably in class.
 Have you ever been in a situation where you tried desperately to stop laughing but it was next to impossible?
 She made me go to the hallway until I could re-join the class and act like a “civilized young lady.”
 While in the hallway, I realized that Mrs. Smith’s standards were too high.
 She expected excellent classroom behavior, flawless papers and an articulate use of the English language.
 Who in the world would ever need those skills?

 Coming from an athletic family and being such a tall gal, I naturally played on the basketball team my sophomore year of high school.
 My athletic skills were average at best.
 Though I towered over the other players and gave my best effort, my lack of aggression and natural ability eventually assigned me a place warming the bench.
 What could a teenager possibly learn from sitting on the bench?